KisingiMichael/alx-system_engineering-devops/0x01-shell_permissions/README.md

 5. Execute
 Add execute permission to the owner of the file
 6. Multiple permissions
 Add  execute permission to the owner and the group owner, and read permission to other users, to the file hello
+7. Everybody
+adds execution permission to the owner, the group owner and the other users, to the file hello